My wife and I are breaking up. She wants to keep our dog. So do I. Who gets to keep her?

 If the matter ends up in court

-Because of changes to the law in 2024, pets — or “companion animals'' as they’re called in the Family Law Act — are still recognized as “property” under the law.
-However, they are now given special consideration.
-That is, when making decisions, courts have to consider the “best interests” of the pet and everyone concerned.
+Pets — or “companion animals'' as they’re called in the Family Law Act — are still recognized as “property” under the law.
+However, because of changes to the law in 2024, they are now given special consideration.

-Under this section, the court must look at a number of factors in making an order about a pet, including:
+Under this section, the court must look at a broad range of factors in deciding who gets to keep the pet at the end of a relationship, including:

 the circumstances in which the pet was acquired